NewcastleRSE/BayesNetty/docs/impute-data.rst

 The option `-impute-network-data-job` can also be used to only impute data for some individuals and makes it easier to split the imputation into a number of jobs.

-The imputation process can be computationally expensive and slow since for each individual a best fit network is found.
-If the dataset that you wish to impute is very large then this can be prohibitive - however the imputation process can be sped up by using the option `-impute-network-subsample-percent 0`.
+The imputation process can be slow and computationally intensive, as it requires identifying a best fit network for each individual.
+If the dataset that you wish to impute is very large then this can be prohibitive - however, the imputation process can be sped up by using the option `-impute-network-subsample-percent 0`.
 This fits only one best fit network for all individuals using all data.
 This has demonstrated performance approaching that of the standard approach.